wallstop/VMetrics/README.md

 VMetrics
 ========

-Metrics library specifically for use with ProjectV, but readily available for general use
+Metrics library specifically for use with ProjectV, but readily available for general use.

+Note: This library is NOT platform-agnostic.
+Windows-only, folks.

 VTimer
 ======